Jennifer Swoffard and all of the staff are very polite and care about your needs. So glad I found this office.

 Melanoma often looks like a brown spot or mole that has changed:

 Melanomas can occur anywhere on the skin.
 In women, melanoma most commonly occurs on the legs and arms.
 In men, melanomas are more common on the trunk.
-As we age, melanomas become more common on our faces and the sun-exposed areas of our bodies.
+As we age, melanomas become more common on the face and in sun-exposed areas of the body.

-The ABCDEs of melanoma are very important to help you identify melanoma early.
+The ABCDEs of melanoma are crucial in helping you identify melanoma early.

 A = Asymmetry: is the mole symmetric, one side matches the other